-Purston Infant School is committed to providing an education that includes and stimulates all children, regardless of ability.
-We have children with a wide range of abilities and different needs and endeavour to include them in all activities, providing them with the opportunity to fulfil their full potential.
-We recognise that some children will need extra support and adaptations to access the school curriculum and to participate in school activities.
-This policy gives details of our approach and action we may take to support the children in our care.
+Purston Infant School is committed to providing an education that includes and stimulates all children, as we value each child as a unique individual.
+We have children with a wide range of abilities and different needs and endeavour to inspire them all through a culture of high aspirations and a love of learning.
+We support and value the abilities of all children and are committed to inclusion within the school curriculum and participation in all aspects of school life.
+We recognise that some children will need extra support and adaptations to access the school curriculum and are committed to providing them with the opportunities to reach their full potential.
+This policy gives details of our approach and the action we may take to support the children in our care.